skedastik/ghash/README.md

 * ghash works well for tiny images.
     - [pHash](http://www.phash.org/), which is fantastic, doesn't work well for tiny images in my experience.
 Even for 4x4-pixel images that are nearly perceptually identical, pHash generates vastly different hashes.
 Theoretically, ghash could synergize nicely with pHash.
 * ghash's "fuzziness" can be tuned (see Hash Characteristics).
+    - For instance, similar input images can be reduced to _identical_ "archetypes" (potentially useful for similarity search space reduction).
 * ghash is fairly resilient to various attacks (see Resilience).

 ### Hash Characteristics